-1. Move the stage and the focus to the desired position.
-2. Click on Add position to add the XYZ coordinates in the position list.
-3. Click on the Path button if you need to optimize the stage mouvement when you have multiple positions. - a.
+1. Do a Preview of your sample.
+2. Move the stage and the focus to the desired position.
+3. Click on Add position to add the XYZ coordinates in the position list.
+4. Click on the Path button if you need to optimize the stage mouvement when you have multiple positions. - a.
 The stage moves following the order in which positions were added.
 You can view the complete movement path and calculate the total distance traveled.
 To optimize the path and reduce travel distance, click the Sort button. - b.
 Once optimization is complete, click the Back button to return to the position dimension view.

-4. If necessary use Pattern Detection tool which allows the recognition of patterns from the current live image or from ROI:
+5. If necessary use Pattern Detection tool which allows the recognition of patterns from the current live image or from ROI: